 Antidepressants work by increasing levels of a group of chemicals in the brain called neurotransmitters.
 SSRIs (a type of antidepressants) can ease depression by increasing levels of serotonin in the brain.
 Serotonin is one of the neurotransmitters that carry signals between brain cells and helps make us feel good.
 SSRIs block the reabsorption of serotonin in the brain, making more serotonin available.
 SSRIs also may be used to treat conditions other than depression, such as anxiety disorders.
 Because medications all have side effects, antidepressants are not always the first choice for treating depression, especially in young people.
 While antidepressants can treat the symptoms of depression, they don't always address its causes.
 Therefore, they're usually used in combination with therapy.
 Sometimes the first type/dose of a medication might not feel beneficial.
 Antidepressants usually need to be taken for at least 1 or 2 weeks (without missing a dose) before the benefits start to be felt.
 It’s important not to stop taking them if you get some mild side effects early on, as these effects usually wear off quickly.
 If you are experiencing prolonged side effects or do not feel any benefits from medication, it’s really important you speak to your GP about your experiences as they may suggest trying a different dose or medicine.
 Mind have an information section on drugs and treatments which contains further information.

 Self-help has some advantages over professional face-to-face counselling.
 It's convenient, cheap, and you can do it in your own time and when it suits you.
 Self-help can also be a useful first step if you're unsure whether or not to seek further help.
 There are many great resources out there to get you started.
 One of our favourites is by Anxious Lass AKA Kel, who lives with social anxiety and depression.
+Our second favourite has been compiled by On My Mind which is a co-production between The Anna Freud Centre and young people themselves.
+They have drawn up a list of strategies young people use for self-care.
 MIND have compiled a whole host of tips for everyday living because when you live with mental illness it can make every day even harder.
 If you search on Pinterest for “manage mental illness” there are loads of tips and advice pins for you to browse through.
-Have a look at our Apps section for more every day ways to incorporate self-help into your daily routine.
+Have a look at the apps within our services directory for more every day ways to incorporate self-help into your daily routine.
 Rethink have created over 100 factsheets covering topics ranging from benefits support to specific mental illness such as Borderline Personality Disorder.
 Mind know that the mental health system can be complicated, and it can be hard to know where to go for support.
 They have made some guides to help you decide what the best option for you is.

 How do I say it?